Wanderlust Caribbean Adventure Travel Boutique Hotel - Located in Dominica, West Indies, Caribbean. Best island for

 Dominica, not to be confused with the Spanish-speaking Dominican Republic, lies between the French islands of Guadeloupe and Martinique.
 Known as the "Nature Island of the Caribbean", Dominica is the undiscovered, uncrowded, off-the-beaten-path hidden gem with stunningly beautiful and primordial nature that many hope to discover and explore.

 Waitukubuli was the name given to the island by the indigenous Amerindians, the Kalinago.
 It means "tall is her body," and the moment you land here you will understand why.
-Dominica is the youngest island in the Caribbean and offers unspoiled, raw nature to visitors.
+Dominica is the youngest island in the Caribbean and offers unspoiled pristine nature to visitors.
 The island, formerly a British territory, became independent in 1978 and remains a member of the British Commonwealth and the Organization of Eastern Caribbean States.

 Dominica has a warm tropical climate.
-Average daily temperatures fluctuate between 70-80 degrees Fahrenheit.
+Average daily temperature fluctuates between 75-85 degrees Fahrenheit.
 Dominica’s verdant greenery is fed with regular servings of rain.
 Although the official rainy season is from July-October, expect what is locally known as “liquid sunshine” at any time!

 Hike the Waitukubili National Trail system, the longest continuous trail in the Caribbean

 Trek to and jump in the many isolated and stunning rainforest waterfalls

 Visit the last remaining indigenous reservation in the Caribbean

 Go whale watching, bird watching, horseback riding, fishing, and much more

 Experience the people and culture of Dominica.